mechanical-snail/NuGetDocs/site/Docs/Start-Here/NuGet-FAQ.markdown

 ## What is required to run NuGet?

-NuGet proper requires Visual Studio 2010 or Visual Web Developer Express 2010.
+Official NuGet clients are available for Visual Studio 2010 (all editions) and Visual Web Developer Express 2010.
 The NuGet Package Manager Console requires that [PowerShell 2.0](http://support.microsoft.com/kb/968929) be installed.
-Powershell 2.0 is already installed if you have the following operating system:
+Powershell 2.0 is already installed if you have the following operating systems:

 * Windows 7
 * Windows Server 2008 R2